 PGE is pleased to offer a series of comprehensive power systems training services and courses.
 Since the program's inception, PGE has trained hundreds of utility company professionals.
 Courses have been specifically developed for engineers, engineering technicians, and field relay technicians, and aim to provide attendees with a strong basis of knowledge in relay protection philosophy and design theory.
 We offer four extensive power systems training services, or courses, which have been approved by the Florida Board of Professional Engineers for CEU/PDH credits.
 Continue below for further course details.

 In addition to the Relay Philosophies training courses, we are equipped to provide a more individualized program of courses specifically developed to meet the training and professional development needs of our clientele.
-For more information, email our Training Coordinator: [email protected].
+For more information, please email [email protected].
 To view a detailed power systems training services and course catalog, please visit the link below:

 “Mr. Ashton is very good at explaining difficult material.
 He explained symmetrical components in a unique, made it understandable manner.
 I recommend this class for technicians and engineers not familiar with power calculations.”